 This can happen a lot in home builds, as figuring out the proper positioning of the fans and managing air intake can be perplexing.
 This is particularly true if those are the finishing touches of the long process of building your PC.

 Something else that can be a consequence of PC building fatigue is inadequate cable management.
 It has been proven multiple times that cable placement doesn’t really influence the temperatures inside of the case.
-Even so, suitable cable management is recommended.
+Even so, appropriate cable management is recommended.

 You should also ensure that your fans provide sufficient cooling power for your setup.
 No amount of airflow management can make up for inadequate fans.